stonepros/stone/doc/rados/operations/health-checks.rst

 `db` storage.
 If the underlying LV has been expanded, the OSD daemon needs to be stopped and BlueFS informed of the device size change with::

-  ceph-bluestore-tool bluefs-bdev-expand --path /var/lib/ceph/osd/ceph-$ID
+  stone-bluestore-tool bluefs-bdev-expand --path /var/lib/stone/osd/stone-$ID

 BLUEFS_AVAILABLE_SPACE
 ______________________

 To check how much space is free for BlueFS do::

-  ceph daemon osd.123 bluestore bluefs available
+  stone daemon osd.123 bluestore bluefs available

 This will output up to 3 values: `BDEV_DB free`, `BDEV_SLOW free` and `available_from_bluestore`. `BDEV_DB` and `BDEV_SLOW` report amount of space that